ali5ter/weedout/README.md

 simultaeously.

 While the script is meant to run on a RPi, it will also run on macOS but simulate the GPIO input state using a random number.
+Test audio files are included.
 This way the code function can be tested outside of an RPi.

 ## Configuration options
 The configuration can be controlled using environment variables.